Dough133 Assembly: Building a DIY Sourdough Proofer

 Wood screws can secure the heater mount to the floor of the cooler near the hole where wires run through the cooler wall.

-Heater insert in the cooler.
+Heater insert mounted inside the cooler

-Heater insert in the cooler.
+Heater insert mounted inside the cooler

 Attaching the EBox to the cooler